biod/sambamba/README.md

 <a name="intro"></a>
 # Introduction

+*January 2023*: announcing v1.0 release of the great sambamba tool!

+A minor fix and a major release.
+After 10 years and over one thousand citations we can announce sambamba 1.0 stable!

 Sambamba is a high performance, highly parallel, robust and fast tool (and library), written in the D programming language, for working with SAM and BAM files.
 Because of its efficiency, Sambamba is an important work horse running in many sequencing centers around the world today.
-As of December 2021, Sambamba has been cited over [740 times](http://scholar.google.nl/citations?hl=en&user=5ijHQRIAAAAJ) and has been installed from Conda over [200,000 times](https://anaconda.org/bioconda/sambamba).
+As of January 2023, Sambamba has been cited over [1000 times](http://scholar.google.nl/citations?hl=en&user=5ijHQRIAAAAJ) and has been installed from Conda over [250,000 times](https://anaconda.org/bioconda/sambamba).
 Sambamba is also distributed by [Debian](https://packages.debian.org/testing/sambamba).
 To cite Sambamba, see [Credit](#credit).

 Current functionality is an important subset of `samtools` functionality including view, index, sort, markdup, and depth.
 Most